liyc5929/neuroseqbench/README.md

 The goal of Neuromorphic Sequential Benchmark is to enable consistent performance comparisons across different approaches to Spiking Neural Networks (SNNs) for temporal processing and to facilitate the tracking of advancements in the field.

 This repository currently contains the source code and implementation details for the evaluation results in the research paper titled ["Spiking Neural Networks for Temporal Processing: Status Quo and Future Prospects"](link).
 We are in the process of developing a comprehensive benchmark suite tailored for neuromorphic temporal processing.
-Guidelines will be provided to guarantee equitable evaluations of emerging SNN approaches using this benchmark suite.
+Guidelines will be provided to guarantee fair and consistent evaluations of emerging SNN approaches using this benchmark suite.

 ---